biojava/biojava-tutorial/structure/alignment.md

 ![Multiple Alignment GUI](img/multiple_gui.png)

-The input format is a free text field, where the structure identifiers are indidcated, space separated.
+The input format is a free text field, where the structure identifiers are indicated, space separated.
 A **structure identifier** is a String that uniquely identifies a structure.
 It is basically composed of the pdbID, the chain letters and the ranges of residues of each chain.
 For the formal description visit [StructureIdentifier](http://www.biojava.org/docs/api/org/biojava/nbio/structure/StructureIdentifier.html).